The Last Christmas

-Christmas of 1999, I received the strangest phone call ever.
-My uncle called and urged me to rush to his house.
+Christmas of 1999, ten years before Total Body Project, I received the strangest phone call of my life.
+My uncle has never called and will never call again.
+This remained his only phone call to me.
+He urged me to rush to his house.
 Oh, oh, I thought.
-My uncle was involved in, let’s just call it “extracurricular activities,” kind of like the energy drink industry, except for the drink part.
+My uncle was involved in…let’s just call it “extracurricular activities.”
+His company’s products destroyed our community’s health.

 My life ended that Christmas.
 Horror, sadness, and tragedy engulfed my world.
 Two days before my 21st Birthday.
 I hated life.

 My only escape was alcohol.
-I cried and cried, and drank and drank.
-For the first time in my life I blacked out.
+I cried and cried, drank and drank.
+For the first time in my life, I drank until I blacked out.
 I was sure if the alcohol didn’t kill me, the sadness would.
 But I didn’t die.

 I lived a sad, resentful life.
 I ballooned up to 192 pounds, the heaviest I had ever been.
 And I didn’t care.
 This wasn’t the life I imagined.
 But it was the life I was given.

-I inherited most of my brother’s belongings and amongst them, I find a lifesaving treasure.
+I inherited most of my brother’s belongings.
+Among them, I find a hidden gem.
 My brother loved to work out and fate left me his weightlifting set.
-This was it, I found it.
-Working out to honor my brother is the answer I desperately needed.
-My passion for fitness had taken on new meaning.
-Every repetition brought me closer to him, the stifling rage released into a punishing workout.
+I picked up a weight, and it felt good, damn good.
+The stifling rage released into a punishing workout.
+Oddly enough, beating up my body made me feel better.
 As I got stronger, I felt better.
 As my muscles grew, my soul healed.
 The workouts gave me strength, the strength gave me healing, and the healing gave me control.
-I was no longer lost.
-My destiny had arrived, my future was here.
-Fitness became the catalyst to spark happiness back into my vulnerable life.
+Every repetition brought me closer to my brother.
+I didn’t feel alone anymore.
+My passion for fitness had taken on new meaning.

 After UC Irvine, I began my career as a personal trainer.
 If fitness helped me escape the depths of depression, and brought me back to a peaceful state, could its powers be used in other ways?
 Could my passion be the fuel to inspire others to do more, to aim higher more, to achieve more?
 Time answered these questions resoundingly as my clients' lives were completely transformed.
 Fitness was working and it was helping.
 As I saw growth in people, I wanted nothing else but to serve more.
 Clients lost thousands of pounds, ran their first marathons, completed triathlons, and one even biked the West Coast!
 My life's passion led me to form my own company, Total Body Project.
 My goal was to build a brand to preach the gospel of fitness and fulfill my ultimate passion of life empowerment.

-Total Body Project exists to make fitness success accessible to all.
-We have seen each one of our clients live’s transformed.
+My company would be different from my uncle’s.
+Total Body Project exists to make our communities healthier.
+We exist to help others be better.
 We will continue to share our knowledge with our beloved community until we simplify fitness for all.